The war on rice: Plant-based alternatives target the American dinner plate

 It became so popular that Trader Joe’s rationed bags in select cities, while the rice industry fought to get cauliflower companies to stop using the word “rice.”
 Last year, “cauliflower rice” jumped 60% jump in U.S. search queries, according to Google Trends.

 Its success inspired a slew of startups to follow suit with their own clever substitutes.
-Best-selling veggie pasta brand Banza recently introduced chickpea rice, which boasts three times the protein, double the fiber, and 30% fewer carbs than brown rice.
+Best-selling legume pasta brand Banza recently introduced chickpea rice, which boasts three times the protein, double the fiber, and 30% fewer carbs than brown rice.
 The product rolled out at Whole Foods markets nationwide.

 “We saw a lot of our customers were using our pasta in rice applications–everything from stir fries to grain bowls–and we recognized that we can help them solve that need,” Banza cofounder Brian Rudolph tells Fast Company.

-Rudolph notes that one third of Americans fail to abide by the U.S. Dietary Guidelines, which recommend consuming three cups of legumes, including beans, per week.
+Rudolph notes that one third of Americans fail to abide by the U.S. Dietary Guidelines, which recommend consuming a variety of legumes.
 Beans, meanwhile, are heavily present in diets of Blue Zones, regions where people live much longer than average.

 “We have looked at other legumes but we found that chickpeas make the best product,” he says.